What Are the 7 Types of OCD?

 3. Just Right OCD (Perfectionism OCD)

-4. Symmetry OCD: The Need for Balance and Order
+4. Symmetry OCD: The Need for Balance

-6. Hoarding OCD: The Difficulty Discarding Possessions
+6. Hoarding OCD: Difficulty Discarding Possessions

-7. Checking OCD: The Need for Certainty and Reassurance
+7. Checking OCD: The Need for Certainty

 How OCD Is Diagnosed: The Clinical Process